 - 7.1.1 Policy CP1 of the Core Strategy (adopted October 2011) seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy (adopted October 2011) relates to design and states that in seeking a high standard of design the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'.
-Development should make efficient use of land but should also respect the 'distinctiveness of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, and 'incorporate visually attractive frontages to adjoining streets and public spaces'. - 7.1.2 Policy DM1 and Appendix 2 of the Development Management Policies document sets out that development should not have an impact on the visual amenities of the rea.
+Development should make efficient use of land but should also respect the 'distinctiveness of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, amenities and quality attractive frontages to adjoining streets and public spaces'. - 7.1.2 Policy CA2 of the Croxley Green Neighbourhood Plan outlines that domestic extensions should seek to conserve and enhance the Character Areas through the careful control of massing, alignment and height.
+Extensions that have an overbearing or adverse visual effect on the Character Area in which it is located will be resisted. - 7.1.3 Policy DM1 and Appendix 2 of the Development Management Policies document sets out that development should not have an impact on the visual amenities of the rea.
 Extensions should not be excessively prominent and should respect the existing character of the dwelling, particularly in regard to roof form, positioning and style of windows and doors, and materials.
-The Design Criteria at Appendix 2 of the Development Management Polices document states that generally the maximum depth of single storey rear extensions to semi-detached dwelling should be 3.6m.
-The proposed extension would have a depth of 3.6m which would comply with the guidance.
-It is not considered that it would adversely affect the appearance of the host dwelling or appear unduly prominent or incongruous within the street scene as it would be constructed to the rear of the host dwelling and therefore would not be visible from Kenilworth Drive.
+The Design Criteria at Appendix 2 of the Development Management Polices document states that generally the maximum depth of single storey rear extensions to semidetached dwelling should be 3.6m.
+The proposed extension would have a depth of 3.85m, which would not strictly comply with the guidance.
+However, it is not considered that it would adversely affect the appearance of the host dwelling or appear unduly prominent or incongruous within the street scene as it would be constructed to the rear of the host dwelling and therefore would not be visible from Kenilworth Drive.

-- 7.1.3 The submitted plans detail a flat roof form with a maximum height of 2.9m.
-It is considered that the proposed rear extension would be subordinate to the main dwelling and would not adversely affect the character or appearance of the host dwelling. - 7.1.4 The proposed fenestration and proposed roof lantern would not be readily visible from the street scene and therefore would not result in any adverse harm to the character of the street scene or the appearance of the application dwelling.
-To ensure that the development would be sympathetic to the appearance of the existing dwelling, a condition shall be added requiring the use of matching materials. - 7.1.5 Therefore, it is considered that the proposal would not have a detrimental impact on the character or appearance of the host dwelling or area and therefore the development would be acceptable in accordance with Policies CP1 and CP12 of the Core Strategy and Policy DM1 and Appendix 2 of the Development Management Policies LDD.
+- 7.1.4 The submitted plans detail alterations to the roof form of the existing rear extension to change from a shallow pitch to a flat roof with a maximum height of 3.3m which would include a roof lantern.
+The proposed infill extension would have flat roof form to match the alterations of the existing rear extension with a maximum height of 3m and would include a roof lantern.
+It is considered that the proposed rear extension would be subordinate to the main dwelling and would not adversely affect the character or appearance of the host dwelling. - 7.1.5 The proposed fenestration and proposed roof lantern would not be readily visible from the street scene and therefore would not result in any adverse harm to the character of the street scene or the appearance of the application dwelling.
+To ensure that the development would be sympathetic to the appearance of the existing dwelling, a condition shall be added requiring the use of matching materials. - 7.1.6 Therefore, it is considered that the proposal would not have a detrimental impact on the character or appearance of the host dwelling or area and therefore the development would be acceptable in accordance with Policies CP1 and CP12 of the Core Strategy and Policy DM1 and Appendix 2 of the Development Management Policies LDD and Policy CA2 and Appendices B and C of the Croxley Green Neighbourhood Plan (adopted December 2018).

-7.2 Impact on Amenity of Neighbours
+7.2 Impact on amenity of neighbours